Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Save the Ants!
+* name: Farm Heist (Pt 1)
-* description: Join Richard, Shannon, Joey, and Vivian as we make a game about ants crossing a bridge.
-Hold A to stop the ants from progressing, but hurry!
-There's an anteater on the top, and an antlion on the bottom.
-Help as many ants cross as you can.
+* description: Steal from the rich and give to the poor!
+Join Vivian, Joey, Daryl, and Shannon as they start an interactive story about some animals stealing from the evil Prince John.
+We utilize the storytelling and character animation extensions to tell our story!
-* youTubeId: EcE_GmnZ14k
+* youTubeId: VT1v4z4I_uk
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/EcE_GmnZ14k.jpg
+* imageUrl: /static/advanced-stream/VT1v4z4I_uk.jpg

 ---

-* name: Oh no, Hippo!
+* name: Salt Mining!
-* description: Join Richard, Joey, and Vivian as we make a game about the trials of being a hippo!
+* description: Join Richard, Joey, and Vivian as we making a mining game!
+Use A to break up rocks and find the treasure that the talking shark is hounding you for!
+In this stream, we used the sprite data extension to attach how many hits a rock needs to break open plus the name of the object.
+We also used Richard's new object extension to add an image array for our four directions!
-* youTubeId: K1dzl0wS304
+* youTubeId: CeVuCygPoCo
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/K1dzl0wS304.jpg
+* imageUrl: /static/advanced-stream/CeVuCygPoCo.jpg

 ---